 If you haven’t tried using Paleo sweeteners in your homemade baked goods yet, here’s a breakdown of some of the best ones to try and some yummy recipes to get you started.

 The Paleo diet is based on consuming nutrient-dense, whole foods that would have been available during the Paleolithic era.
 This means avoiding processed foods and refined sugars.
 Not to worry though, natural sweeteners are acceptable on the Paleo diet.
-Here are some of the best Paleo sweeteners to try:
+Here are some of the best Paleo-friendly sweeteners to try:

 1. Coconut Sugar